BigWhaleLabs/pigeon-docs/docs/automation-guide.md

 - Use more precise filtering to optimize performance

 **"No notifications received"**
-- Check if your automation uses `conditionSatisfied: false`
+- If you specified conditional logic (e.g., “only alert if price moves 5%”), the platform may be intentionally suppressing routine executions until the trigger fires.
-- Verify the automation is actually executing (check task list)
+- Verify the automation appears in your active list and shows recent run times.
-- Ensure your notification conditions are being met
+- Consider lowering thresholds or adding a periodic summary clause (e.g., “...and send a baseline update every 6 hours even if unchanged”).

 ### Getting Help